steffenaxer/iteratively/content/post/drt-chicago-rp/index.md

 {{< figure src="occupancy_stackplot_faceted.png" alt="Fleet usage Ride Pooling vs. Ride Hailing" width="700" >}}

 > ⚠️ Note: In both simulations, each trip was modeled without additional passengers.
-Technically, MATSim supports multiple passengers per vehicle via **DRT Companions**, but due to the lack of concrete distribution data, we assumed a consistent passenger-per-trip ratio across both systems.
+Technically, MATSim supports multiple passengers per vehicle via **DRT Companions**, but due to the lack of concrete distribution data, our simulation assumed a consistent passenger-per-trip ratio across both systems.

 ### 📊 Mileage metrics
 We focused on five core metrics that describe how the fleet moves through the network: